tkzic/maxradio/README.txt

 - If setting frequency on either device just stops working.
 Or you get error messages in the Max window whenever you change frequency - try reloading the patch or restarting Max.

+- The FUNCube needs firmware 18f (18.06) or greater to work with this program.
+We use the same drivers as QTHid.
+Firmware updates are available at the FUNCube website.

 - Sometimes loud buzzing occurs when you first toggle audio on - This has happened on the Macbook Pro.
 If it does happen, it may swamp the AGC and filters - leaving